Chrissy Teigen Reveals Secret Battle With Postpartum Depression

 Most know Chrissy Teigen as the always bubbly host of the hit Spike TV show Lip Sync Battle, yet underneath the jokes and laughter, there was a constant pain that she hid from the public.
 A pain that Teigen felt compelled to share when contacted by Glamour, forgoing the expected feature story focused on her love of cooking or her experiences as a Sports Illustrated model.

-According to Teigen, although she had everything “needed to be happy” she was in a constant state of unhappiness.
+According to Teigen, although she had everything “needed to be happy,” she was in a constant state of unhappiness.
 It took her months to come to grips with the cause of her sadness.

-Though she has expressed hesitation with revealing her postpartum depression, Teigen stated that she felt she needed to speak about what she has gone through because it is a part of “so many other women’s lives.”
+Although she has expressed hesitation with revealing her postpartum depression, Chrissy Teigen stated that she felt she needed to speak about what she has gone through because it is a part of “so many other women’s lives.”

 In describing her journey through postpartum depression, Teigen begins with her overall positive experiences in pregnancy.
 Both her and John Legend relished every moment and eagerly awaited Luna’s arrival.